What Role Does Margin Play in Trading Perpetual Futures?

 By using margin, traders can control a contract value much larger than their deposited capital.
 The margin system enables leverage, but also introduces the risk of liquidation if the market moves unfavorably and the margin balance drops too low.

-What Is the Risk of Liquidation When High Leverage Is Used in Crypto Futures Trading?
+What Is the Primary Risk of High Leverage in Crypto Perpetual Swaps?

 What Is the Significance of the Loan-to-Value (LTV) Ratio in a Smart Contract Loan?